 A receptionist is an employee who typically works at a larger company.
 He or she normally is the first person a visitor or customer may encounter at the site.
 Receptionists typically screen incoming phone calls, while taking and distributing messages to appropriate parties.
 They also greet visitors and inform company employees that persons have arrived for meetings or appointments.
-A receptionist must have a variety of useful skills.
-One of the first is an ability to multitask efficiently, with…Read more

 Popular Employer Salaries for Receptionist